It’s time for another Explore Indiana adventure. This time, I grabbed my son (he’s a great travel partner) and we took off for Hartford City.

 Sadly, this downtown area was pretty deserted.
 There weren’t really any shops and only one local restaurant that we could see.
 Many boarded-up buildings.
 It’s really too bad as the architecture of the buildings was beautiful – I imagine it was a lovely downtown square at one time.

 Just a block from the square is a very interesting building that houses the Old Blackford County Jail and a speakeasy.
 Unfortunately, it was closed the day we visited.
 Supposedly it’s haunted!
 If I’m passing back through I’ll make a point to stop if it’s open as it looked worth checking out.

-We left the downtown feeling a little worried about what else we’d find to do.
+We left downtown feeling a little worried about what other things to do in Hartford City Indiana we could find.
 Luckily our next stop started turning this visit around.

 Next on our list was the local ice cream shop.
 Ice cream is always on the agenda when the kids are with me, so this trip was no exception.
 This afternoon we checked out the Tasty Spoon.
 I’m always amazed at the prices at these little local ice cream stands.
 We enjoyed a slushie as well as a cookies and cream blizzard for just $4.04.
 Pretty incredible.